 J-PAL began with just six staff members in 2003 and has since expanded to become a global research center with 181 affiliated researchers and 400 staff at leading research universities around the world.
 Its work is focused on research, policy engagement, and training:

 - Research: J-PAL’s researchers and staff design and support innovative, large-scale randomized evaluations to identify the most effective approaches to reducing poverty.
 To date more than 950 randomized evaluations have been conducted by J-PAL affiliated researchers.

-- Policy engagement: J-PAL policy experts work with high-level decision-makers in government and other organizations to help them understand and apply results from randomized evaluations, and to scale up programmes found to be most effective.
-More than 400 million people have been reached by scale-ups of programmes found to be effective by J-PAL affiliates.
+- Policy engagement: J-PAL policy experts work with high-level decision-makers in government and other organizations to help them understand and apply results from randomized evaluations, and to scale up programs found to be most effective.
+More than 400 million people have been reached by scale-ups of programs found to be effective by J-PAL affiliates.

 Abhijit Banerjee noted, “J-PAL has and always will represent a shared bond between our affiliated researchers, more than 400 dedicated staff worldwide, and hundreds of funding and implementation partners.
 Without their incredible commitment, creativity, and hard work, this journey would not have been possible.
 I am so grateful to all of them.”

 Iqbal Dhaliwal, Executive Director of J-PAL, said, “Abhijit and Esther are the rare founders who hit the incredible balance of providing a challenging and creative vision for the organization’s growth, while giving huge freedom to staff to innovate.
 A lot of us joined J-PAL because we were inspired by them, and it is an honor to work alongside them every day to seek out the most promising approaches to ending global poverty.”